 Here are some of the common reactions you might see in your dog, either days or months after vaccination …

 These reactions can and do happen every day.
-Your job is to protect your dog not just from parvo and rabies, but also from cancer, allergies and autoimmune disease.
+So your job is to protect your dog not just from parvo and rabies, but also from cancer, allergies and autoimmune disease.

 Let me state this another way …

 Vaccination will protect your dog against infectious diseases (in most but not all cases).
 But vaccination will also increase your dog’s risk of cancer and serious, life threatening autoimmune diseases.